AlphaKretin/carby-bot/README.md

 **Usage**: `!combine item|name`

 This recites the effects of the mixes made with the Cannoneer's !Combine ability.
 Carby can find a combination from either the main ingredient, or the name of the attack.
 Thanks to Aerdan for assembling this data.

+### .isbowbetter

+**Usage**: `.isbowbetter level`

+This calculates the chance of a Death proc from the Death Sickle against the Seal Guardian boss in World 2, and compares it to the static chance of a Death proc from the Killer Bow, to see which is more likely to inflict the status.
+It requires the level of the character making the attack.
+It is assumed that the Bow user has access to !Aim to guarantee the hit, but the Axe user does not.

 ### .class